Google Rating

 Step 1: Preparation for Installation

-Unless you’re fitting to new gutters, make sure everything’s clean and free of debris before you start.
-Since the purpose of gutter guards is to prevent debris blocking your gutters, it makes sense to ensure there’s none there before fitting them.
+Unless you’re fitting to new gutters, ensure everything’s clean and debris-free before you start.
+Since gutter guards aim to prevent debris from blocking your gutters, ensuring there’s none there before fitting them makes sense.

 To do the job thoroughly and safely, you’ll need a ladder that’s long enough to reach the gutters easily, stout gloves and goggles for protection, a stiff brush and gutter scoop to remove debris, a hosepipe to flush the gutters and a sheet to catch any dislodged debris.
-Place the sheet below where you’re going to start and set up the ladder securely, possibly with someone at the bottom to ensure stability.
+Place the sheet below where you will start and set up the ladder securely, possibly with someone at the bottom, to ensure stability.

 Use the stiff brush to dislodge debris and the gutter scoop to remove it.
-Clean off any mould and dirt at the same time and use the hosepipe to wash down the gutters and remove any residual small amounts of dirt and debris.
-Make sure the water runs freely out of the downpipes and, if not, try to clear any obstructions with a stick.
-You may have to dismantle a downpipe if you can’t clear obstructions in other ways.
+Clean off mould and dirt simultaneously, use the hosepipe to wash down the gutters, and remove any residual small amounts of dirt and debris.
+Ensure the water runs freely out of the downpipes; if not, try to clear any obstructions with a stick.
+You may have to dismantle a downpipe if you can’t remove obstructions in other ways.

 While you’re undertaking the cleaning, inspect the gutters for cracks, leaks and other problems.
-You can seal minor gaps with silicone or mastic and will need to re-fix any guttering that is loose.
+You can seal minor gaps with silicone or mastic and must re-fix any loose guttering.
 Sections may need to be replaced if there are serious faults.

-All this may seem a lot of work but it’s necessary to ensure you have a clean and secure base before installing your gutter guards.
+All this may seem like a lot of work, but you must ensure a clean and secure base before installing your gutter guards.
 And, once they’re in place, you won’t have to repeat the exercise to the same extent because your gutters will be kept clear.

 Fitting your Gutter Guards to a Box Gutter

-The actual method of fitting will depend on the type of gutter guards you have.
-If you’re unsure of your ability to fix gutter guards to box gutters or are unhappy working at height, take advantage of our installation service.
-We’ll thoroughly clean and flush out your gutters, even remove tree branches that may cause problems and then carefully and securely fit gutter guards that are accurately made to the correct size for the job.
+The actual fitting method will depend on the type of gutter guards you have.
+If you’re unsure how to fix gutter guards to box gutters or are unhappy working at height, take advantage of our installation service.
+We’ll thoroughly clean and flush out your gutters, even remove tree branches that may cause problems and then carefully and securely fit gutter guards that are accurately made to the correct size.

 Step 2: Measure the Mesh to the Section of the House

-After you have cleaned the box gutter measure out a length of the gutter guard mesh for the section of the house you are going to do first.
+After cleaning the box gutter, measure the length of the gutter guard mesh for the section of the house you will do first.

 Step 3: Cut The Mesh From the Remaining Roll